PayString/paystring-documentation/docs/getting-started.md

 Now that you have a [PayID server running locally](#run-a-payid-server-locally), you can create a PayID and receive funds.
 Other people can query your account information from your PayID server.

-Let's create a PayID with an XRP Ledger Testnet account:
+To create a PayID, with an [XRP Ledger Testnet account](https://xrpl.org/xrp-testnet-faucet.html), send this request to your server:

 ```bash
 curl --location --request POST 'http://127.0.0.1:8081/users' \